collector-bank/common-restcontracts/README.md

 ```

 ### Usage without response
-Subclass the  RequestBase<TIidentifier> class and provide your resource identifier, the HTTPMethod, and the ConfigurationKey.
+Sub class the  RequestBase<TIidentifier> class and provide your resource identifier, the HTTP Method and the ConfigurationKey.

-All requests to the same api will normally have the same configuration key (more on this, can be found in Common.RestClient).
+All requests to the same api will normally have the same configuration key (more on this can be found in Common.RestClient).

-Example PUT request, (No response object):
+Example PUT request (no response object):

 ```csharp
 public class MyEndpointPUTRequest<MyEndpointResourceIdentifier> : RequestBase<MyEndpointResourceIdentifier>